StockNews.com Initiates Coverage on International Tower Hill Mines (NYSE:THM)

-Equities researchers at StockNews.com initiated coverage on shares of International Tower Hill Mines (NYSE:THM – Get Rating) in a note issued to investors on Saturday.
+Equities researchers at StockNews.com initiated coverage on shares of International Tower Hill Mines (NYSE:THM – Free Report) in a report issued on Wednesday.
 The firm set a “sell” rating on the stock.

 International Tower Hill Mines Company Profile